linay-xsj/mlir-aie/AIEVecDialect.md

 | Operand | Description |
 | :-----: | ----------- |
-| `lhs` | a vector compatible with a operand of bitwise operators
+| `lhs` | a vector compatible with an operand of bitwise operators
-| `rhs` | a vector compatible with a operand of bitwise operators
+| `rhs` | a vector compatible with an operand of bitwise operators

 #### Results:

 | Result | Description |
 | :----: | ----------- |
-| `result` | a vector compatible with a operand of bitwise operators
+| `result` | a vector compatible with an operand of bitwise operators

 ### `aievec.bneg` (::xilinx::aievec::BnegOp)